 Of all the foods in the world, pears are guppy’s favourite?
 Sorry, I’m not buying it.
 Even apples – which are nutritionally equivalent – are much tastier.
 Then there’s off the scale triple chocolate black forest gateaux.
 This clearly hasn’t been thought through at all.

 The game’s completion ‘sequence’ is actually an anti-climactic, static ‘well done’ screen, followed by the high score table, though given the formidable difficulty level I suspect Chris didn’t expect many people to ever see it… let alone watch it on YouTube 26 years later!

 The world would never be enough for the undecided Doctor.

 Trying to save the world from imminent destruction is hard enough in my vast experience of superheroism.
 What you really don’t need at a troubling time like this is a horde of zombified aquatic critters getting under your fins, especially given that your health drains so rapidly upon contact.

 Sometimes the levels are so densely packed there isn’t room to swing a catfish, and even if you could, you haven’t got the dexterity (or permission from the PDSA) to do so.
 Shooting fish in a barrel isn’t quite so simple when you’re in that barrel yourself!

-Even seemingly harmless, peripheral flora and fauna has the capacity to kill you in the blink of an eye; the angry looking flowers as opposed to the happy ones, for instance (you’d do well to monitor their Facebook status before setting out for the day).
+Even seemingly harmless, peripheral flora and fauna have the capacity to kill you in the blink of an eye; the angry-looking flowers as opposed to the happy ones, for instance (you’d do well to monitor their Facebook status before setting out for the day).
 Then there are the more mobile, persistent nuisances who multiply like Gremlins, spawning from Cod knows where and into your personal sardine tin.
 Hmmf …and I was doing so well to keep fish pun pie off the menu!